cjacker/opensource-toolchain-bouffalo-lab/m1s_dock_factory_firmware/README.md

 used to restore the factory formware for Sipeed M1S Dock.

 ## Usage
-To restore dualuart firmware for BL702:
+To restore or fix dualuart firmware for BL702:
 ```
 ./01-restore-bl702-dualuart-firmware.sh
 ```